| DAD'S MEMORIES as

 to catch them through the front room, but I couldn't do it.
 That's the first

 memory I have of my brother Paul.
+In 1907,

 the middle part, Mom and Dad started to build a little four-room house, out